iqbal-lab-org/paper_gramtools_nesting/README.md

 Development
 ============

 While working on the paper, it is not convenient as you have to rebuild and transfer the whole container image if anything changes (eg one line in gramtools).
 For development, it is best to work with a python `venv` at top-level.
 Then `pip install -r pyrequirements.txt` and `pip install -r container/pyrequirements.txt`.
 Then locate gramtools on cluster, cmake/make it, and `pip install -e` it from inside the `venv`.
-And in the workflows, comment out `container:` line.
+And in the file `analysis/cluster_submit.sh`, remove the `--use-singularity` argument.
 All tools must be available on cluster.